gdiaz384/py3TranslateLLM/README.md

     - [SExtractor](//github.com/satan53x/SExtractor).
 Supports regex.
     - [fileTranslate](//github.com/UserUnknownFactor/filetranslate).
 Supports regex.
     - Consider writing a parser yourself.
 Assuming plain text files, it should not take more than an afternoon to write a parser in Python due to Python's very large standard library, [available templates], and a very large amount of third party libraries readily availble on [PyPi.org](pypi.org).
-        - Tip: After parsing, use [pyexcel](//github.com/pyexcel/pyexcel), [documentation](//docs.pyexcel.org/en/latest/design.html), to export the data to and out of spreadsheets easily.
+        - Tip: After parsing, use [pyexcel](//github.com/pyexcel/pyexcel), [documentation](//docs.pyexcel.org/en/latest/design.html), or [chocolate.py] to export the data to and out of spreadsheets easily.
-        - pyexcel is a wrapper library for openpyxl and other libraries that focuses on providing i/o for the various spreadsheet formats.
+        - pyexcel and chocolate are wrapper libraries for openpyxl and other libraries that focuses on providing i/o or data structure manipulation for the various spreadsheet formats.
-            - Note that it has a plugin system for various formats and requires those plugins to also be installed.
+            - Note that pyexcel has a plugin system for various formats and requires those plugins to also be installed in addition to the implemented base libraries.
 See their [installation](//github.com/pyexcel/pyexcel#installation) section for a lack of guidance on how to install them.

 ### Regarding the Spreadsheet Formats:

+- py3TranslateLLM uses spreadsheets for its internal data structures.
+LibreOffice and other spreadsheet manipulation programs can be used to read/write them directly.
+For more information, see: "Regarding Open Office XML".
 - For the spreadsheet formats, .csv, .xlsx, .xls, .ods, the following apply:
     - The first row is reserved for headers and is always ignored for data processing otherwise.
-    - The source content for translation is always based on the first column.
+    - The first column is reserved for the source content for translation.
-    - The first column, 1st, must be the raw text.
-Multiple lines within a cell, called 'paragraphs,' are allowed.
+    - Multiple lines within a cell for the first column, called 'paragraphs,' are allowed.
         - New lines will not be preserved in the output cell.
 If this behavior is desired, regenerate them dynamically when writing to the output files as needed.
 Basically, word wrap is outside the scope of this project.
     - The second column, 2nd, is reserved for the character speaking.
         - Feel free to add the speaker if a speaker could not be automatically determined.